 Are you sick, or starting to get sick?
 Please don’t bring your germs to camp.
 Pretend we’re a tiny cruise ship on a musical voyage.
 If you wake up with symptoms the morning of camp, please do not come to camp.
 We will make arrangements with you regarding your registration.

-If you start to experience even mild symptoms, please put on your KN95 mask immediately and take a rapid antigen test.
+If you start to experience mild symptoms, please put on an KN95 mask immediately, stay outside, and take a rapid antigen test.
 If you did not bring one with you, please find a staff member to help you take a test kit.
 If you test positive, you will be asked to pack up and depart immediately.
 If you do not feel well enough to do so or need support in navigating your departure, please let us know.